 Drill a hole in the ends of any garden tools that have solid handles.

-Map out the best placement for storing your garden tools and then bang a large nail into the wood you just hung, leaving about an inch or so sticking out for the tools to hang on, for other storage options if you have no garage look at doing this inside a shed, you’re able to get garden sheds at stores and online, at places such as EasyShed as well as others.
+Map out the best placement for storing your garden tools and then bang a large nail into the wood you just hung, leaving about 2″ or so sticking out for the tools to hang on.
+This works in the garage, in a shed, anywhere you can hang a board that can hold the weight of your garden tools.

 Thank you Grampa for the great idea!